naortiv/TradeGame/readme.txt

-# Guessing Game
+# Stock Price Guessing Game

-A simple guessing game implemented in Python.
-The program generates a random number, and the player needs to guess the number within a specified range.
-The program provides hints to help the player narrow down their guess.
+A fun and interactive game where the player chooses a stock market stock by its ticker symbol and guesses if the stock price will go up or down.
+The game fetches the current price of the stock using the Alpha Vantage API and compares the player's guess with the actual direction of the stock price.

 ## How to Play
-1. Clone the repository or download the `guessing_game.py` file.
+1. Clone the repository or download the `stock_guessing_game.py` file.
-2. Make sure you have Python installed on your machine.
-The game requires Python 3 or above.
+2. Make sure you have Python 3 installed on your machine.
-3. Open a terminal or command prompt and navigate to the directory where the `guessing_game.py` file is located.
-4. Run the game by executing the following command:
+3. Install the `requests` library if it's not already installed.
+You can install it by running the following command:
     ```
-    python guessing_game.py
+    pip install requests
     ```
+4. Obtain an API key from Alpha Vantage.
+You can sign up for a free API key at [Alpha Vantage API](https://www.alphavantage.co/).
+5. Open the `stock_guessing_game.py` file in a text editor and replace `'YOUR_API_KEY'` with your actual Alpha Vantage API key in the `ALPHA_VANTAGE_API_KEY` variable.
+6. Open a terminal or command prompt and navigate to the directory where the `stock_guessing_game.py` file is located.
+7. Run the game by executing the following command:
+    ```
+    python stock_guessing_game.py
+    ```
-5. The game will display a welcome message and instructions on how to play.
-It will prompt you to enter your guess.
+8. The game will display a welcome message and instructions on how to play.
+It will prompt you to enter the stock ticker symbol (e.g., AAPL, GOOGL, TSLA).
-6. Enter a number and press Enter.
-The program will provide feedback on whether your guess is too high or too low.
-7. Keep guessing until you either guess the correct number or exhaust the maximum number of attempts.
-8. After the game ends, you can choose to play again by running the game again.
+9. The game will fetch the current price of the stock using the Alpha Vantage API and present it to you.
+You need to guess if the stock price will go up or down.
+10. The game will reveal the actual direction of the stock price, and if your guess matches, you win!
+11. Enjoy playing the Stock Price Guessing Game and see if you can make accurate predictions!

 ## Dependencies
-requires Python 3 or above to be installed on your machine.
+The game requires the following dependency:
+- `requests`: A Python library for making HTTP requests.
+It can be installed using the following command:
+    ```
+    pip install requests
+    or
+    python -m pip install requests (from cmd)
+    ```